 The Lintott spectrometer is used for high-resolution electron scattering experiments.
 Figure 3.2 presents a schematic picture.
-The electron beam in the energy range of 20 - 120 MeV enters from the left and hits the target placed at the Pivot point \blacksquare of the spectrometer.
-The scattered electrons enter the dipole magnet of the spectrometer \blacksquare where they become momentum analyzed and finally hit the focal plane \blacksquare with a position sensitive detector system allowing to determine the electron energy.
+The electron beam enters from the left and hits the target placed at the Pivot point (1) of the spectrometer.
+The scattered electrons enter the dipole magnet of the spectrometer (2) where they are momentum analyzed and finally hit the focal plane (3) with a position sensitive detector system.
 The electrons at the central trajectory are deflected by 169.7° - the so called magic angle - which was chosen to improve the ion-optical properties of the spectrometer.
-Since the solid angle acceptance is relatively small with 6 msr, the Lintott provides a very high energy resolution up to $\Delta E/E = 1.5 \cdot 10^{-4}$.
+The solid angle acceptance is relatively small with 6 msr.
+The Lintott provides a high energy resolution up to $\Delta E/E = 1.5 \cdot 10^{-4}$.
 Some important parameters of the Lintott spectrometer are summarized in Tab.
 3.1.

 Figure 3.2: The Lintott spectrometer at the S-DALINAC.
 The yellow lines mark the incoming and scattered electrons.
-The target is placed at the pivot point ■ of the spectrometer.
-The scattered electrons are momentum analyzed in the spectrometer magnet ■.
-At the focal plane ■ is placed a position sensitive detector system.
+The target is placed at the pivot point 1 of the spectrometer.
+The scattered electrons are momentum analyzed in the spectrometer magnet 2.
+At the focal plane 3 is placed a position sensitive detector system.